 Christopher B. WeldPARTNER

-Mr. Weld represents clients on international trade law and policy matters, including antidumping and countervailing duty investigations, global trade policy and trade negotiations, export control regulations, trade sanctions regulations and the Foreign Corrupt Practices Act (FCPA).
+Chris represents clients on international trade law and policy matters, including antidumping and countervailing duty investigations, global trade policy and trade negotiations, export control regulations, trade sanctions regulations, and the Foreign Corrupt Practices Act (FCPA).

-- Represents clients in trade litigation before the U.S. Department of Commerce, U.S. International Trade Commission (ITC), U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.
+- Represents clients in trade litigation before the U.S. Department of Commerce, the U.S. International Trade Commission (ITC), the U.S. Court of International Trade, and the U.S. Court of Appeals for the Federal Circuit.

 - Deputy Legislative Director and Legislative Assistant to U.S. Senator Paul D. Coverdell (1999-2000).

 - Named by The Legal 500 US a "recommended lawyer" in International Trade Law (2014)

 - Named one of DC's "Rising Stars" for International by Super Lawyers magazine (2013-2015)